nrnirnr/traj_plan/README.md

 # traj_plan
 The project implements an online trajectory planning algorithm for astronomical telescope control systems.
-It uses a 15-segment trajectory with 4th-degree polynomials, considering initial and final velocity, acceleration, kinematic limits, and smoothness.
+It uses a 7-segment trajectory with 3rd-degree polynomials on each segment, considering initial and final velocity, acceleration, kinematic limits, and continuity of an acceleration function.